Solid Waste User Fee Study

 This group will collaborate with City staff, explore options and impacts of a variety of programs and provide feedback to inform a next step for waste services and what the fee and administrative model might look like.

 Take a moment to read the Terms of Reference or reach out to rob.reid@guelph.ca to learn about the structure, expectations and commitments of the Working Group.
+More information and a chance to express your interest in the working group is available in the form below.

 Are you an organization interested in coordinating waste collection in our Downtown?